 This endpoint allows developers or users to create a new video or audio media in FastPix using a publicly accessible URL.
-FastPix will fetch the media from the provided URL, process it, and store it on the platform for use.
+FastPix fetches the media from the provided URL, processes it, and stores it on the platform for use.

 Public URL requirement: